xtoph85/KG-OLAP/docs/index.md

 Due to the SPARQL-based implementation of query operations, off-the-shelf RDF quad stores may manage base and temporary repositories of a KG-OLAP system.
-In theory, any RDF quad store can be used; the current implementation has been tested using Ontotext GraphDB5.
+In theory, any RDF quad store can be used; the current implementation has been tested using [Ontotext GraphDB](https://www.ontotext.com/products/graphdb/).
 Performance optimization was not a concern of this paper and is left to future work.
 In particular, due to the modularized nature of KG-OLAP cubes, we expect a parallelized and distributed implementation on multiple server nodes to benefit performance.